LesterGallagher/LesterGallagher.github.io/privacy/adobe-illustrator-script-installer-privacy-policy.md

 ref: adobe-illustrator-script-installer-privacy-policy

 ---
-## ADOBE ILLUSTRATOR SCRIPT INSTALLER PRIVACY POLICY

-This privacy policy governs your use of "Adobe Illustrator Script Installer" by "Echo Sierra Studio".

 #### **User Provided Information**

 The Applications do not require the user to provide information or to create an account.